kenzjhilton/TAL-Projects/README.md

 # TAL-Projects
-Projects regarding TAL private client data analytics
+This repository holds all updated code scripts for TAL private client analytics